linas/archeo/README.md

   tools that fix MP3's, and other tools that fix photos.
 Use those.
 * Use copies, when available.
 Figure out if one of the copies is good, and use that.
-But if there are two broken copies, maybe a single good version can be created.
+But if there are two broken copies, maybe a single good version can be created by splicing these together.
 * Search my old backups and archives for a good copy.
 * Consolidate all my old archives and copies.
-They are everywhere, I don't even know what I have, if its any good, and its all taking up disk space.
+They are everywhere, I don't even know what I have, or if its any good, and its all taking up disk space.
 Where is it?
 What is it?
 Is it rotten?
 Is it good?
 * Provide "some level of" content integrity assurances.
 * Start small, for home users.
 Expand to archives, libraries.
 Support databases and complex data.
 Allow data forensics and data recovery.